 The steady and unsteady heat transfer problems involving fluid flows past a circular cylinder have been extensively studied numerically, and theoretically as well as experimentally (for a comprehensive list of references, see [1,2]).
-In addition to their direct applications in science and engineering, such flows exhibit the main characteristics commonly observed in most industrial problems and therefore can serve as prototypes for simulating many fundamental fluid dynamics problems [3-4].
-However, most studies have focussed on forced and mixed heat transfer problems associated with uniform stream flows [1-7].
+In addition to their direct applications in science and engineering, such flows exhibit the main characteristics commonly observed in most industrial problems and therefore can serve as prototypes for simulating many fundamental fluid dynamics problems [3-8].
+However, most studies have focussed on heat transfer problems associated with uniform stream flows including, the numerical and analytic investigations of natural convection heat transfer [9-13], free convection heat transfer [14-16], forced convection heat transfer [17-23], and mixed convection heat transfer [24-28].
+There are also many experimental investigations of heat transfer problems involving uniform stream flows including the 1953 work of Seban and Drake [29] and others [30-33].

-In the present study, the thermal-fluid flow problem involving mixed convective heat transfer from a rotating circular cylinder placed in a non-uniform stream of shear flow is considered.
-While the focus of previous studies involving shear flows past a cylinder has been on the flow characteristics such as vortex shedding, boundary-layer separation and hydrodynamic forces, the focus of the present study is on the convective heat transfer processes.
-This problem has a direct relevance in a wide range of scientific and engineering applications including atmospheric flows, heat exchanger systems, and energy conservation [8,9].
+In the present study, the thermal-fluid flow problem involving forced and mixed convective heat transfer from a rotating circular cylinder placed in a nonuniform stream of shear flow is considered.
+There are numerous previous theoretical [34-36], numerical [37-44] and experimental [45-49] studies on shear flow past a cylinder.
+While the focus of the previous investigations involving shear flows past a cylinder has been on the flow characteristics such as vortex shedding, boundary-layer separation and hydrodynamic forces, the focus of the present study is on the convective heat transfer processes.
+This problem has a direct relevance in a wide range of scientific and engineering applications including atmospheric flows, heat exchanger systems, and energy conservation [50,51].

-This study is a direct extension of the recent work of Abdella and Nalitolela [10] which investigated the two-dimensional forced convective heat transfer problem of the unsteady shear flow of a viscous incompressible fluid past a rotating circular cylinder.
-The heat transfer process is investigated using an analytical approximation obtained using a series expansion of the flow variable in terms of a boundary layer variable $\lambda = \sqrt{\frac{8t}{\text{Pe}}}$ where t measures time and Pe represents the Peclet number.
+This study is a direct extension of the recent work of Abdella and Nalitolela [52] which investigated the two-dimensional forced convective heat transfer problem of the unsteady shear flow of a viscous incompressible fluid past a rotating circular cylinder.
+The heat transfer process is investigated using an analytical approximation obtained using a series expansion of the flow variable in terms of a boundary layer variable $\lambda = \sqrt{\frac{8t}{Pe}}$ where t measures time and Pe represents the Peclet number.
 The analytic approximations are therefore valid for the initial stages of problems involving small and moderate Reynolds numbers as well as for moderate and large times of sufficiently large Reynolds number problems.